YizhePKU/Yizhe.github.io/content/clojure-crac-part2/index.md

 However, this is no different than just launching Java manually, since most JVM options are ignored during restore.
 The classpath is recovered from the checkpoint, not from the command line.

-[^2] ...or they could stop working due to [the bug that I mentioned in part 1](@/clojure-crac/index.md#2).
-That bug causes whitespace in command line arguments to be misinterpreted, so filenames with spaces are likely to be affacted.
+[^2] ...or they could stop working due to [the upstream bug that I mentioned in part 1](@/clojure-crac/index.md#2), which causes whitespace in command line arguments to be misinterpreted.
+For example, Calva invokes Clojure CLI with `-Sdeps '{:deps {nrepl/nrepl {:mvn/version,"1.0.0"}}}'`, which causes trouble.
 I've reported the bug to the CRaC team, and hopefully it'll be fixed soon.